xbokmd/plastilinn/docs/xBoK/sections/pricing.md

   The "Solution (ID)/Pricing" concept in business modeling is essential because it helps businesses to set prices that attract customers and drive sales while also ensuring profitability.
 By carefully considering factors such as customer value, production costs, and competitor prices, businesses can develop a pricing strategy that supports their overall business goals.
 - ## 👉 Examples
   ### Space X
-  - Pricing for Space X's solutions may vary depending on the specific service or product.
-  - They may use a pricing strategy that takes into account competitor prices, perceived customer value, production costs, and other factors.
+  Pricing strategy that takes into account competitor prices, perceived customer value, production costs, and other factors.
-  - Different channels may be used for pricing, such as direct sales to government or commercial entities, partnerships, or contracts.
-  - The pricing for space launch services, satellite deployment, and other offerings can be negotiated based on the specific requirements and needs of the customers.
+  The pricing for space launch services, satellite deployment, and other offerings can be negotiated based on the specific requirements and needs of the customers.

+  #price For satellites and spacecraft
+  The price depends significantly on the payload weight and orbit.
+For a Falcon 9 launch, prices start around $62 million for payloads up to 22,800 kilograms to low Earth orbit (LEO).
+Falcon Heavy launches, offering more lift capacity, start around $90 million.

+  #price Deployment into orbit
+  The cost is included in the launch service pricing.
+However, for rideshare missions where small satellites share the launch with other payloads, prices can be as low as $1 million for small CubeSats.

+  #price Supply missions
+  Under the Commercial Resupply Services contracts with NASA, each mission can cost between $130 million to $150 million, reflecting the specialized nature of these missions and the cargo's value and sensitivity.

+  #price Human-crewed missions
+  Pricing for these missions is more complex due to the additional safety measures, life support systems, and training.
+Under NASA's Commercial Crew Program, a seat on the Crew Dragon to the ISS is approximately $55 million.

+  #price Development projects
+  These are typically not priced as standalone offerings but are integrated into the cost structure of specific missions or long-term development contracts with agencies like NASA or other commercial partners.
   ### vein visualizer
   - The pricing for the vein visualization device can be determined by considering factors such as competitor prices, production costs, and perceived customer value.
   - The company may conduct market research to understand the pricing strategies used by competitors and adjust their pricing accordingly.